jrxlab/live_cell_phenotyping_capture_proc/README.md

 ## DVtoZeiss.py explanation:

 Each function has a help documentation.
+See DVtoZeiss main for the examples.

-**Note 1 :** If you know the conversion matrix and conversion vector of your two miscoscopes, please put them as input to the function allConversion.
+**Note 1 :** If you know the conversion matrix and conversion vector of your two microscopes, please put them as input to the function allConversion.